 Sous vide opponents state that the temperatures in general are far too low to be safe.
 And if we were cooking for just a few seconds, it would be.
 Luckily, pasteurization is a function of temperature and time.
 This is part of the sous vide magic.
 Bacterial death is a result of heat and time - if you have a high heat you may only need it for seconds.
 If you have lower, but sufficient heat, then as long as you cook it long enough (see recommended reading below) - then the food still gets pasteurized.
 Sous vide often cooks foods for hours and hours - either for taste and/or for pasteurization. (excerpted from: https://cooking.stackexchange.com/questions/18632/are-the-claims-legitimate-linking-botulism-to-vacuum-prepared-foods)

-For information on cooking times for meat, see Sous Vide Time and Temperature Charts for Proteins.
+NOTE: For information on cooking times for meat, see our Sous Vide Time and Temperature Charts for Proteins.

 This explains the situation very clearly.
 So, yes: botulism is possible with vacuum-sealed, sous-vide cooked food.
 But if you follow the rules for the danger zone, then it is extremely unlikely to be an issue with sous vide cooking.

 Concern #3: All That Plastic!

 Cooking in plastic bags is probably the least attractive thing about the sous vide method.
 After all, aren't we all trying to cut down on our plastic use in an effort to reduce our carbon footprint?

 Cooking sous vide is great for so many reasons.
 But using plastic bags is not one of them.